sund0g/Python/README.md

 ## Interview questions

+Logic/algorithmic comments are contained in the individual scripts.

 * Remove all spaces/whitespace from a string, (**rmwsp.py**) e.g.

 		<python interpreter> rmwsp.py "This is a string with spaces."